What’s on the MCAT?

 • Reviewed By: Liz Flagge

-To be successful on the MCAT, you will need to combine your skills with your knowledge.
-You will be tested on your problem-solving skills and critical thinking skills in addition to your content knowledge.
-More specifically, you will need to demonstrate the following:
+Although there’s a lot to cover on the MCAT, this isn’t a simple memorization test.
+To be successful on the MCAT, you need to combine your skills with your knowledge.
+You will be tested on your problem-solving and critical thinking skills in addition to your content knowledge.
+More specifically, you will need to demonstrate the following competencies:

-These are skills every doctor needs.
-Whether you’re working in research or working with patients, you will need to use these skills to succeed.
+• Scientific Reasoning and Problem Solving: These are skills every doctor needs, whether you’re working in research or with patients.

-Can you demonstrate that you understand how scientists work and think?
-This skill focuses on the components of scientific research, and how to identify what’s important and analyze the results.
+• Reasoning about the Design and Execution of Research: Can you demonstrate that you understand how scientists work and think?
+This skill focuses on the components of scientific research and how to identify what’s important and analyze the results.

-Can you analyze research data, identify patterns, and draw conclusions based on what’s presented?
-If you want to be a successful doctor, this is a skill you will need to master.
+• Data-Based and Statistical Reasoning: Can you analyze research data, identify patterns, and draw conclusions based on what’s presented?

 Chemical and Physical Foundations of Biological Systems